-For each database in an MSSQL instance: File group parameters; files (data, log and control) location, size and status.
+For each database in an MSSQL instance: configuration parameters, File group parameters; files (data and log) location, size and status.

 Database Objects

 For each database in an MSSQL instance: Any schema object: Tables and indexes and their partitions and sub-partitions; clustered and non-clustered indexes; constraints; views; functions; procedures; types and triggers (for example, altering a table; altering or rebuilding an index).